joeyguerra/joeyguerra/pages/blog/2025/go-live-now.md

 1. Start small, but real

     Don't launch prototypes that live in isolation.
 Instead, put a slice of your system in front of real users doing real work.
-Maybe that's just one feature, one department, or one branch location—but it's live in the truest sense.
+Maybe that's just one feature, one department, or one branch location-but it's live in the truest sense.

 1. Design for Evolution